EDUCATIONAL LEADERSHIP: TIPS FOR PRINCIPALS

 Bill and Melinda Gates also mentioned the importance of school leadership in their work to improve schools in the United States, reflecting that they assisted “the education sector [to] learn more about what makes a school highly effective.
 Strong leadership, proven instructional practices, a healthy school culture, and high expectations are all key.”

-Principals take on the critical task of developing faculty, training, and preparing them for future projects and opportunities in leadership.
+Principals take on the critical task of developing faculty, training them, and preparing them for future projects and opportunities in leadership.
 A highly qualified principal knows curriculum and instruction, how to lead change, and how to persist and do what is needed for faculty to do the work.
 This commitment to guide and facilitate community ideally lasts for many years, leaving a legacy.
 Today we are sharing insightful tips for principals from experts and leaders in the field on practices to build schools that thrive.

 In the business world, companies typically arrange meetings multiple times a week, sometimes daily.
 This is also true for faculty, and teachers are usually organized based on department, subject, or grade level, equipped with a predetermined agenda.
 But unlike many companies, all of this structure within faculty meetings doesn’t allow for much open discussion.

 Instead, principal Lolli Haws suggests 15 minutes be set aside during these meetings for groups to share what they’re working on, solicit advice, and collaborate outside of their typical teams.
-Creating some guidelines for this time can prevent discussion from becoming complaint-focused, and encouraging idea generation and solutions will help to keep everyone productive, which can foster a general feeling of time well spent.
+Creating some guidelines for this time can prevent the discussion from becoming complaint-focused, and encouraging idea generation and solutions will help to keep everyone productive, which can foster a general feeling of time well spent.

 In the News